CAELESTIS-Project-EU/RVEtoolDefects/README.md

 - Sequential (`ASCII`) format or parallel I/O (`MPIO`).
 - Parallel mesh partitioning.
 - Iterative solvers for symmetric and unsymmetric matrices.

+## Boundary Conditions

+The RVEtool has the capability to apply different types of boundary conditions:

+- Linear BCs: this method uses the prescription of the deformation gradient as `(F-I)`.
+- Periodic BCs: this method uses displacement fluctuations and prescribes the deformation gradient as `(F-I)`.
+- Dirichlet with PBCs: this method is equivalent but requires a specific constraint of faces, edges and nodes to represent a loading case scenario.

 ## Pre-requisites